Farmington Hills

 • To show city leaders that this decision does not represent the will of the community

 Please send your objections to the city council members and mayor.
-Let them know that you only support effective nonlethal methods to be implemented in the city to resolve deer conflicts with residents.
+Let them know that you only support science-based, effective, nonlethal methods to be implemented in the city to reduce vehicle-car accidents and to resolve deer conflicts with residents.

 Why This Plan is Wrong